ena-infrastructure/specifications/ena-oauth2-chaining.md

 <a name="2-1-problem-statement"></a>
 ### 2.1.
 Problem Statement

-The simple illustration below illustrates a typical use of the OAuth 2.0 authorization code grant, where an application (OAuth 2.0 client) requests an access token to access an API (protected resource).
-The user (resource owner) grants the request, and the authorization server issues an access token that the application presents when calling the API.
+The simple illustration below shows a typical use of the OAuth 2.0 authorization code grant, where an application (OAuth 2.0 client) obtains an access token from the authorization server to access an API (protected resource) on behalf of a user interacting with the application.

 But what happens if the implementation of the API needs to make a backend call to a second API in order to construct a response to the API request?